 - Commercial Service Providers

 Clean Wood Waste

-As of 2014 clean wood waste must be separated from regular waste.
-When separated, clean wood is one third of the price of regular tipping fee, saving users on tipping fees.
+As of 2014, clean wood waste must be separated from regular waste.
 Separated clean wood is chipped up and used as a carbon source at the compost facility.
-Loads mixed with clean wood are subject to higher tipping fees.
+Clean Wood Waste must be separated from regular waste and loads mixed with clean wood are subject to unsorted load fees.

 what is clean wood?

 Clean wood is any unpainted, untreated, unglued dimensional lumber and pallets.

 Why Separate Clean wood